biostars/bootcamp-central/web/archives/2019/info.md

 Day 5 ends at noon, lunch provided.

 Please bring your laptop.
-You may need to [install new software](install.html) instructions.
+You may need to [install new software][install] instructions.

+[install]: /install.html

 **Teaching Assistants**